numberscope/backscope/doc/install-ubuntu.md

 (If you are using a shell other than Bash, there might be an activate script in the `.venv/bin/` directory for your shell.)

-All remaining instructions assume that you have this virtual environment activated.
+All remaining instructions **assume that you have this virtual environment activated**.
 So if, for example, you stop and log out and come back later and pick up the process, make sure to re-activate the virtual environment by re-issuing the `source .venv/bin/activate` command in the top-level directory of your backscope clone.
 Note also that once the virtual